telerik/winforms-docs/gridview/exporting-data/troubleshooting.md

 ## Exporting data programmatically creates a blank Excel document

 Since ExportToExcelML iterates through the grid elements, it does not export anything if the grid has not created its child elements yet (i.e. if there is a grid instance but it is not shown on a form).
-The solution is to use the __LoadElementTree__ method before running the export: #_[C#] _
+The solution is to use the __LoadElementTree__ method before running the export:

 {{source=..\SamplesCS\GridView\ExportingData\Troubleshooting.cs region=inCaseOfBlankExcelDocument}}
 {{source=..\SamplesVB\GridView\ExportingData\Troubleshooting.vb region=inCaseOfBlankExcelDocument}}